IRCVLab/Depth-Anything-for-Jetson-Orin/README.md

 </div>
 </details>

+> [!NOTE]
-**⚠ When installing Python packages that depend on opencv, please be cautious or do not install them.**
+> When installing Python packages that depend on opencv, please be cautious or do not install them.

 ## Issues
 **Known solutions for troubleshootings**
 ### Gstreamer